Title: Assistant Volunteer Coordinator – Denver, CO

 Based on Coordinator’s strengths and skills, they may choose to assist the Program Director in one or multiple areas: fundraising, recruitment, outreach, and/or communications

-Relate to the Loretto Volunteer Program Advisory Committee monthly
+Relate to the Loretto Volunteer Program Advisory Board monthly

 BA or BS degree